pletzer/pyterp_tests/docs/report.md

  * **iris** 1.10.0-DEV's built-in regridding.
 Iris is a community driven Python library for analyzing earth science data sets.
 Iris can be installed with `conda install -c scitools iris`.
  * **libcf** 1.6.9 and its Python interface.
 Libcf was developed at UCAR to address the need to produce and read CF compliant files.
 The library also supports regriding.
 Libcf can be installed with `pip install pycf`.
  * **sigrid** is a github project that computes the intersection of structured grids: `git clone https://github.com/pletzer/sigrid && cd sigrid && python setup.py install`
  * The Earth System Modeling Framework **ESMF** 7.0 is a high performance software for building coupled earth modeling applications.
-ESMF includes a regridding class with a Python callable interface: https://www.earthsystemcog.org/projects/esmf/
+ESMF includes a regridding class with a Python callable interface: https://www.earthsystemcog.org/projects/esmf/.
+ESMF can be installed with
+ `conda install -c conda-forge esmpy=7.0.0`.

 Two regridding methods are considered: _bilinear_ and _conservative_.
 Bilinear is suitable for nodal data whereas conservative should be applied to cell centred data.
 Conservative regridding